What is PGD?

-- after a minimum of two to three failed attempts
+- Those with a minimum of two to three failed attempts

 The first step is the biopsy procedure.
 An experienced embryologist performs it in the laboratory.
-He or she takes the biopsy from the polar body of the egg before and/or after fertilization or from the cells of the embryo.
+They take the biopsy from the polar body of the egg before and/or after fertilization or from the cells of the embryo.
 The latter is more extensively used.
-Subsequently, he or she removes one or two cells from the embryos with the aid of a pipette.
+Subsequently, the specialist removes one or two cells from the embryos with the aid of a pipette.

 The second step is the fixation procedure.
-He or she fix the cells removed from the embryos onto glass slides.
-The exposion of their genetic content is the next step.
+They fix the cells removed from the embryos onto glass slides.
+The explosion of their genetic content comes afterwards.
 Later on, the genetic laboratory evaluates the results.